congard/algine/README.md

  * Bloom
  * CMF models support
  * Depth of field (DOF)
+ * SSR (Screen Space Reflections)
  * Effect management
  * Etc.

-Take into account, this is a test (alpha) version!
+Take into account, this is a test (beta-candidate) version!
 All major functions will be added in later versions.

 # Dependencies
 Engine has next dependencies: `glew`, `glfw`, `glm`.